Faster cosmological analysis with power spectrum without simulations

 This paper is organized as follows.
 In Section \ref{sec:motivation}, we provide further motivation for this work with simple numerical exercises and a case study involving the Dark Energy Spectroscopic Instrument (DESI; \citealt{DESI_2019}).
-Turning then to real data, Section~\ref{sec:data} introduces the combination of redshift data from the six-degree Field Galaxy Survey (6dFGS; \citealt{Jones_2009}), the Baryon Oscillation Spectroscopic Survey (BOSS; \citealt{Alam_2017}) and the extended Baryon Oscillation Spectroscopic Survey (eBOSS; \citealt{Alam_2021}) that we will utilise in this work.
-In Section~\ref{sec:theory}, we give the theory behind the analytical covariance matrix and the MOPED compression algorithms.
+Turning then to real data, Section~\ref{sec:data} introduces the combination of redshift data from the six-degree Field Galaxy Survey (6dFGS; \citealt{Jones_2009}), the Baryon Oscillation Spectroscopic Survey (BOSS; \citealt{Alam_2017}) and the extended Baryon Oscillation Spectroscopic Survey (eBOSS; \citealt{Alam_2021}) that we will utilize in this work.
+In Section~\ref{sec:theory}, we introduce the theory behind the analytical covariance matrix, the MOPED compression algorithms, and the Taylor expansion interpolation of the power spectrum.
 We present our results in Section~\ref{sec:results} before concluding in Section~\ref{sec:conclusion}.